GothicKit/ZenKit/docs/engine/objects/zCVob.md

       grass and other small foliage.
     * `WIND2` — Indicates that the object should be animated as if shifting in light wind.
 Used mostly for animating trees.

+    !!! warning
+        This property is only available in Gothic II.

 <a name="visualanimodestrength" class="t-float"></a> `visualAniModeStrength`

 :   Indicates the strength of the animation set through [`visualAniMode`](#visualanimode).
 This value is ignored if
     [`visualAniMode`](#visualanimode) is set to `NONE`.
+    !!! warning
+        This property is only available in Gothic II.

 <a name="vobfarclipzscale" class="t-float"></a> `vobFarClipZScale`

 :   Indicates the draw distance of this VObject.
 Its value should be between 0 and 2.
 0 Means, that this object is
     never drawn on screen but collisions are still calculated.
 A value of 2 means, that the draw distance of this VObject is the same as the draw distance specified in the [`zCZoneVobFarPlane`](zCZoneVobFarPlane.md) object.
+    !!! warning
+        This property is only available in Gothic II.

 <a name="cdstatic" class="t-bool"></a> `cdStatic`